Nov 29, 2022

 Total Credit Hours: 60

-Teacher Education and Child Care (TEACH) Institute
+About the Teacher Education and Child Care (TEACH) Institute

 Purpose: The Teacher Education, A.A. degree is designed for students preparing to transfer to a four-year institution to obtain a baccalaureate degree and earn Maryland state teacher certification.
 The program incorporates foundational coursework in teacher education, content coursework, and a field-based experience at the appropriate level of teacher certification.
 The degree is for students who plan to enter secondary education (7th through 12th grades) or a pre-K through 12th grade content area such as health, art, or physical education.
 Students may not earn both this degree and the AAT degree.